EmrullahCelk/The_Art_of_Data_Cleaning_The_Power_of_Pandas/README.md

 ## How to Run:
 To run the project, you need Python and Jupyter Notebook environment.
 Clone the project files to your computer (https://github.com/EmrullahCelk/The_Art_of_Data_Cleaning_The_Power_of_Pandas.git) and run the project by installing the necessary dependencies.
 Additionally, you can view the project steps and results in the (Data_Cleaning.ipynb) file

+## License:
+This project is licensed under the MIT License.